th2-net/th2-act-ui-backend/README.md

     protoCacheSize: 100 // compiled proto schema cache size
     getSchemaRetryCount: 10 // number of retries when requesting an xml schema
     getSchemaRetryDelay: 1 // delay between attempts to load xml schema
-    schemaProtoLink: "" // link to the api to get the base64 proto schema for the service
+    schemaDescriptorsLink: "" // link to the api to get the base64 proto schema descriptors for the service
     descriptorsCacheExpiry: 10 // service descriptors cache clearing frequency
   pins: // pins are used to communicate with codec components to parse message data
     - name: to_codec